MattithyahuData/MattithyahuData.github.io/_posts/2021-11-23-Bank-Churn-Prediction.markdown

 After I had all the data I needed, I needed to check it was ready for exploration and later modelling.
 I made the following changes and created the following variables:
 *   General NULL and data validity checks
 *   Formatted column headers to SQL compatibility.
-The data contained no null values and all datatypes lined up with their field description.
+The data contained no null values and all datatypes lined up with their field description. <br>

 ```python
 # Viewing the data types of the columns
 data.dtypes